Eat Pray Love (book): Story

 At 34 years old, Elizabeth Gilbert was educated, had a home, a husband, and a successful career as a writer.
 She was, however, unhappy in her marriage and initiated a divorce.
 She then embarked on a rebound relationship that did not work out, leaving her devastated and alone.
-After finalizing her difficult divorce Gilbert made the decision to spend the next year traveling the world.
+After finalizing her difficult divorce, Gilbert made the decision to spend the next year traveling the world.
 To gain funding she approached her publisher about writing a memoir about her travels, something that she described as "a staggering personal miracle".

 She spent four months in Italy, eating and enjoying life ("Eat").
 She spent three months in India, finding her spirituality ("Pray").
 She ended the year in Bali, Indonesia, looking for "balance" of the two and fell in love with a Brazilian businessman ("Love"), whom she later married and divorced.

 Film adaptation

-Columbia Pictures purchased film rights for the memoir and has produced a film version under the same title.
+Columbia Pictures purchased film rights for the memoir and produced a film version under the same title.
 It was released on August 13, 2010.
 American actress Julia Roberts starred in the film; Ryan Murphy directed it.
 The film also stars Javier Bardem, James Franco, Richard Jenkins, and Billy Crudup.
 Brad Pitt and Dede Gardner of Plan B, Pitt's production company, produced the film.